-After your MailChimp account is integrated with Mandrill, you'll have the option to export MailChimp templates to the Mandrill account.
-However, templates in Mandrill work differently than in MailChimp, so you may need to tweak your templates for Mandrill.
-Some key things to know:
+After your MailChimp account is integrated with Mandrill, you have the option to export MailChimp templates to your Mandrill account.
+But templates in Mandrill work differently than in MailChimp, so you may need to tweak your templates for Mandrill.
+Here are a few things to know.

 Mandrill supports mc:edit regions from the MailChimp template language.
-Editable images, repeatable areas, and variants aren't supported in Mandrill templates currently.
-You can use an editable template area to define the body of your email, for example, and change the copy for different types of emails you're sending.
+Editable images, repeatable areas, and variants aren't supported in Mandrill templates.
+Use an editable template area to define the body of your email, for example, and change the copy for different types of emails you're sending.

-Mandrill does not automatically inline CSS styles included in the <head> of your templates like MailChimp.
-However, you can opt to have CSS inlined for HTML documents under 256KB in size by going to Settings > Sending Options in your Mandrill account.
+Mandrill does not automatically inline CSS styles included in the <head> of your templates like MailChimp does, but you can opt to have CSS inlined for HTML documents under 256KB in size by going to the Sending Options page in your Mandrill account.

 You can use merge tags to personalize emails in Mandrill, but you must provide the information to populate merge tags at the time of send.

-Yes.
-Split tests in Mandrill are a powerful and easy way to track and optimize recipient engagement with your emails.
-For example, you can create different versions of your website registration email and track which version gets the most opens and clicks over time.
+A/B split tests in Mandrill are a powerful and easy way to track and optimize recipient engagement with your emails.
+For example, you can create different versions of your website registration email and see which version gets the most opens and clicks over time.

-With Mandrill you can create highly customized messages to send to recipients based on a specific action you're tracking in your app (registration date, purchase date, or product purchased).
-This is very similar to MailChimp's Automation feature, but with Mandrill all the logic about who should get an email, when they should get it, and what it should contain would be handled in your own system and passed to Mandrill at the time of send in your API request or SMTP message.
+Create highly customized messages to send to recipients based on a specific action you're tracking in your application (registration date, purchase date, or product purchased).
+This is like MailChimp's Automation feature, but with Mandrill all the logic about who should get an email, when they should get it, and what it should contain would be passed to Mandrill at the time of send in your API request or SMTP message.

-For example, if someone registers on your website and you want to send them an email immediately, you'd need to program your system to send that information to Mandrill as it happens.
-If the recipient should get another email one month later, your system would store that information and when it's actually time to send the second email, it would be passed over to Mandrill at that time.
+For example, if someone registers on your website and you want to send them an email right away, you'd need to program your system to send that information to Mandrill as it happens.
+If the recipient should get another email one month later, your system would store that information, and when it's time to send the second email, it would be passed over to Mandrill at that time.